A-l-y-l-e/Alyle-UI/src/app/docs/customization/theming-components.md

 ## How to theming a component

-For example the button component, I can add a rounded style in this way:
+For example, the button component, you can add a rounded style like this:

 ```ts
 import {